I Do, I Do (TV series): Cast and characters

-In her late thirties, she is a director at popular shoe company.
-To her the world is either black and white while grey areas are unacceptable.
+Ji-an is a director at popular shoe company at her late 30s.
 She is spunky, curt, authoritarian, hard-charging and susceptible to having hysterical fits when she is under stress.
-Since she was young, she had an unexplainable affection for shoes.
-Even when she would just throw on tracksuit pants and wear no makeup, she made sure she always wore the right shoes.
+Since Ji-an was young, she had an unexplainable affection for shoes.
+Even when Ji-an would just throw on tracksuit pants and wear no makeup, she made sure she always wore the right shoes.
 Her love for shoes naturally led her to join a shoe company.
 Working harder and more passionately than anyone else, she was promoted to the position of director.
-But a one-night stand is about to throw a wrench in her immaculate and perfect life.
+However, a one-night stand is about to throw a wrench in her immaculate and perfect life.